Toplogic-Inc/log-surgeon-rust/README.md

 extract the number from the raw-text log message.
 Unfortunately, it is impossible to deprecate unstructured logging infrastructures in any real-world software systems for the following reasons:
 - Unstructured logs are more run-time-efficient: it does not introduce overhead of structuring data.
-- Legacy issues: Legacy issues: real-world software systems use countless software components; some may not be compatible with structured logging infrastructure.
+- Legacy issues: real-world software systems use countless software components; some may not be compatible with structured logging infrastructure.

 Hence, the high-level motivation of our project has been formed: how to improve the analyzability of unstructured logs to make it as usable as structured logs?
-The scope of this problem is very wide, and we will focus on one aspect: log parsing.
+The scope of this problem is vast, and we will focus on one aspect: log parsing.
 CLP has introduced an innovative way of handling unstructured logs.
 The basic idea behind is to find the static text and variables in a raw text log message, where the static text is like a format string.
 For instance, the above log event can be